Endara Relay

 --port9400Port to listen on.
 The MCP endpoint (/mcp and /mcp/*), /oauth/callback, and /healthz are served on this TCP port.
 The management API (/api/*) is not served on TCP — it is bound to a Unix-domain socket / Windows Named Pipe; see Management API.

-NoteThe RUST_LOG environment variable overrides the log filter when set.
+NoteThe RUST_LOG environment variable overrides the stdout log filter when set.
 The default is info,endara_relay=debug.
-Logs are written to both stdout and ~/.endara/logs/relay.log.<YYYY-MM-DD>.
+Logs are written to both stdout and ~/.endara/logs/relay.log.<YYYY-MM-DD> (the file is filtered by --file-log-level).

 Configuration reference